OrganicNN/LLM_project/README.md

 conda install conda-forge::langchain
 pip install langchain-community langchain-core
 ```
-With this, we are set to run the notebook that's named, "LLM_trial" in this repo.
+With this, we are set to run the notebook.
+Run `ollama serve` on the command line, check http://localhost:11434/ in your browser to see if you get a message saying, "Ollama is running".
+Then, fire up the notebook, "LLM_trial.ipynb" from this repo.

 To be continued.